 “Quit self-diagnosing,” the medic said.

 “I was a lifeguard.
 I know my stuff.”

-St John’s Hospital must have thought I was younger than I was, underage, so they called my parents.
+St John’s Hospital must have thought she was younger than she was, underage is what they thought, so they called her parents.

 “You did what?
 You called who?
 I’m 21-years-old.
 You didn’t need to call my parents.”